alshival/gpt-discord-bot/README.md

 These reminders are stored in the sqlite database `data.db` under the `reminders` table.

-Currently, memory support is not available with `!chatGPT`.
+Currently, memory support is not available with `!davinci3`.
 The `!GPT4` command will be incorporated once GPT-4 exits the beta phase, providing enhanced memory capabilities.

 Bear in mind, Discord imposes a 2,000-character limit for inputs.
 Please note, this bot doesn't check for token limits due to the incompatibility of the `tiktoken` package with newer Python versions on certain platforms, like the one installed on my Chromebook.
 Including historical messages might lead you to hit this limit.